Ron Anderson (ice hockey, born 1950): Coaching

-After another stellar season Merrimack was finally accepted into a major conference, joining Hockey East for the 1989–90 season.
+After these 3 stellar season Merrimack was finally accepted into a major conference, joining Hockey East for the 1989–90 season.
 Their winning ways, however, didn't continue with their new, full-Division-I schedule.
 Anderson's team won only 10 games that campaign and would improve only marginally over the next few years.
 For their first nine seasons in Hockey East the Warriors would come close but never achieve a winning season.
 Between 1990 and 1997 Anderson was unable to get a single postseason series victory, going 1-9 in the Hockey East tournament.
-In 1998, however, they shocked the conference by defeating his top-ranked alma mater Boston University twice to reach the semifinals.
+Despite this Anderson would be named Clark Hodder Division I Coach of the year in 1997.
+A year later In 1998, however, they shocked the conference by defeating his top-ranked alma mater Boston University twice.
+To reach the hockey east semifinals for the first time in program history.
 Before the second round began Anderson was told that his contract would not be renewed and the 7-2 loss to Boston College turned out to be his last game behind the bench.
+He would finish his time a Merrimack as the all time wins leader.
+25 years later in 2023 Anderson would be honored for his time at Merrimack when he was inducted into the Merrimack athletic hall of fame.

 Management

 Anderson accepted a position as an amateur scout for the Chicago Blackhawks in 1999 and served in that capacity for 9 seasons before being named Director of Player Recruitment in 2008.
-Anderson continues to serve in that capacity as of 2017 and has seen his name etched on the Stanley Cup three times as a result (2010, 2013 and 2015).
+Anderson continued to serve in that capacity until 2019 and has seen his name etched on the Stanley Cup three times as a result (2010, 2013 and 2015).
+Since 2020 he has worked as a senior advisor for player recruitment.